-Switches and sensors plugged into MIDIcreator are used to trigger the MIDI messages, resulting in a unique method for playing musical notes, chords, sounds and sequences.
-A collection of sounds that have been configured onto a card is called a 'Theme'.
+A collection of sounds that have been configured onto a card are called a 'Theme'.
 There are two main types of theme available, although you can combine both methods at the same time.

-4.1 MIDI Theme
+3.1 MIDI Theme

-MIDI themes use pre-recorded musical instrument and special effect sounds stored on the sound module.
-127 different sounds are available from pianos and strings to brass and percussion (see section 8 for a full list).
+MIDI themes use pre-recorded musical instrument and special effect sounds stored on the internal sound module.
+128 different sounds are available from pianos and strings to brass and percussion.

 Configuration cards define which sounds are played by each sensor and control settings such as volume, pitch and reverb.
 By using the software provided with MIDIcreator, you can configure your own cards to make themes.
-Refer to section 7 for further details.

-4.2 Sample Theme
+3.2 Sample Theme

-A sample theme uses a Smart Media memory card to store samples that are accessed through the SP-303 sampler.
+A sample theme uses a Smart Media memory card to store samples, which are accessed through the SP-303 sampler.
 You can record your own sound samples using the microphone to make themes or use one of the IMS pre-recorded themes provided.
-Refer to section 6 for further details.

-Templates are included in the Theme pack section of the folder for you to photocopy and use to record the details of your themes.
+Two templates are included in the Theme pack section of the folder, for you to photocopy and use to record the details of your themes.